-Venture into the African bush in
+Head into the African bush

-search of the big five at Amakhala
+with big five at Amakhala

 Assist behind the scenes on on-going conservation projects

 Do you want to experience and explore South Africa and all of its inhabitants?
 Well Amakhala will not disappoint!
 Assist behind the scenes on various on-going conservation and community projects, where you will help to protect and reintroduce a vast array of wildlife into an area that it once called home.

 You will spend your days out in the game reserve, where around any corner, behind any bush and at the top of any brow could be wildlife – how exciting!
 This is your chance to go on an extensive safari at a fraction of the cost, while doing your bit to help with important conservation work.

 Everyday you will see a different part of the 18,000-hectare game reserve (it’s bigger than you think!) and come across new animals – some you never knew even existed!
 Meet “Norman the nuisance”, the elephant that seems to destroy everything in his path, be brave and try some termites (they taste of mint!) and keep an eye out for the giraffes heads as they hide behind the bushes.

 Home to some of the world’s most iconic animals, including the king of the jungle lions, timid leopards, clumsy rhinos, graceful elephants and mystic buffalo that make up the big five.
 There is also a diverse abundance of a variety of antelope, giraffe, hippo, warthog, cheetah, zebra and over 25 other species that roam the plains of the game reserve, providing you with everlasting memories!